 Satisfactory Academic Progress (SAP)

-The Woodland Community College Financial Aid Office monitors that progress using Quantitative, Qualitative and Maximum Timeframe Progress criteria.
+The Woodland Community College Financial Aid Office measures SAP three separate standards – Quantitative, Qualitative and Maximum Timeframe standards.
+More details about each standard further down the page.

 Complete the units you

-A student is required to complete at least 70% of the units attempted each semester and cumulative to ensure an acceptable pace of progression toward completion of their selected educational goal within a maximum time frame.
+A student is required to complete at least 67% of the units attempted each semester and cumulative to ensure an acceptable pace of progression toward completion of their selected educational goal within a maximum timeframe.
 Pace is defined as Completed units divided by Attempted units.
 See examples below.

 Maintain 2.0 GPA